openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 Taking the above `target` configuration as an example, the `target` configuration items are merged according to the following rules:

-- `compile-option`: Concatenate all applicable configuration items of the same name according to priority, with higher-priority configurations appended later.
-In this example, in the `debug` compilation mode of `x86_64-unknown-linux-gnu`, the final `compile-option` value is `compile-0 compile-1 compile-2`.
-In `release` mode, it is `compile-0 compile-1`.
+- `compile-option`: All applicable configuration items with the same name are concatenated in order of priority, with higher-priority configurations appended later.
+In this example, for the `debug` compilation mode of `x86_64-unknown-linux-gnu`, the final `compile-option` value is `compile-0 compile-1 compile-2`.
+For the `release` compilation mode, it is `compile-0 compile-1`.
 For other `targets`, it is `compile-0`.
 - `override-compile-option`: Same as above.
 Since `override-compile-option` has higher priority than `compile-option`, in the final compilation command, the concatenated `override-compile-option` will be placed after the concatenated `compile-option`.
 - `link-option`: Same as above.
-- `dependencies`: Source code dependencies are merged directly.
+- `dependencies`: Source dependencies are merged directly.
 If there are dependency conflicts, an error will be reported.
-In this example, in the `debug` compilation mode of `x86_64-unknown-linux-gnu`, the final `dependencies` are `dep0`, `dep1`, and `dep2`.
-In `release` mode, only `dep0` and `dep1` are effective.
-For other `targets`, only `dep0` is effective.
+In this example, for the `debug` compilation mode of `x86_64-unknown-linux-gnu`, the final `dependencies` are `dep0`, `dep1`, and `dep2`.
+For the `release` compilation mode, only `dep0` and `dep1` are active.
+For other `targets`, only `dep0` is active.
 - `test-dependencies`: Same as above.
-- `bin-dependencies`: Binary dependencies are merged according to priority.
+- `bin-dependencies`: Binary dependencies are merged by priority.
 If there are conflicts, only the higher-priority dependencies will be added.
-For configurations of the same priority, `package-option` configurations are added first.
-In this example, in the `debug` compilation mode of `x86_64-unknown-linux-gnu`, binary dependencies under `./test/pro1` and `./test/pro2` will be added.
-In `release` mode, only `./test/pro1` will be added.
-Since there are no public configurations for `bin-dependencies`, no binary dependencies will be effective for other `targets`.
+For configurations with the same priority, `package-option` configurations are added first.
+In this example, for the `debug` compilation mode of `x86_64-unknown-linux-gnu`, binary dependencies under `./test/pro1` and `./test/pro2` will be added.
+For the `release` mode, only `./test/pro1` will be added.
+Since `bin-dependencies` has no public configuration, no binary dependencies are active for other `targets`.

 In the cross-compilation scenario of this example, if `x86_64-unknown-linux-gnu` is specified as the target `target` on other platforms, the configuration of `target.x86_64-unknown-linux-gnu` will also be merged with public configuration items according to the above rules and applied.
-If in `debug` compilation mode, the configuration of `target.x86_64-unknown-linux-gnu.debug` will also be applied.
+If in `debug` compilation mode, the configuration items of `target.x86_64-unknown-linux-gnu.debug` will also be applied.

 ### Environment Variable Configuration

-In `cjpm.toml`, environment variables can be used to configure field values. `cjpm` will obtain the corresponding environment variable values from the current runtime environment and replace them in the actual configuration values.
-For example, the following `dependencies` field uses environment variables for path configuration:
+Environment variables can be used to configure field values in `cjpm.toml`. `cjpm` will retrieve the corresponding environment variable values from the current runtime environment and replace them in the actual configuration values.
+For example, the following `dependencies` field uses an environment variable for path configuration:

 ```text
 [dependencies]
 aoo = { path = "${DEPENDENCY_PATH}/aoo" }
 ```

-When reading the module `aoo`, `cjpm` will obtain the `DEPENDENCY_PATH` variable value and perform the replacement to get the final path of the module `aoo`.
+When importing the `aoo` module, `cjpm` will retrieve the `DEPENDENCY_PATH` variable value and replace it to obtain the final path of the `aoo` module.

 The list of fields that support environment variable configuration is as follows: